Ants

 Detecting an ant infestation early is critical to preventing further damage and infestation.
 Common signs of an ant infestation include:

-- Visible Trails: Ants follow a designated path between their nest and food sources.
+- Visible Trails: These insects follow a designated path between their nest and food sources.
 If you notice a trail of ants marching across your floors, walls, or counters, it’s a sign that there’s a nearby nest.

-- Food Storage Disruptions: Ants are attracted to sugary foods, pet food, and crumbs.
-If you find ants around your kitchen or pantry, it could mean they’ve found a food source and are nesting nearby.
+- Food Storage Disruptions: These pests are attracted to sugary foods, pet food, and crumbs.
+If you find them around your kitchen or pantry, it could mean they’ve found a food source and are nesting nearby.

-- Damaged Wood: Carpenter ants, in particular, leave behind sawdust-like material as they tunnel through wood.
-If you see wood shavings near beams, decks, or furniture, it may indicate the presence of carpenter ants.
+- Damaged Wood: Carpenter species, in particular, leave behind sawdust-like material as they tunnel through wood.
+If you see wood shavings near beams, decks, or furniture, it may indicate the presence of these wood-destroying pests.

-- Pest Sightings: Finding dead or live ants in various areas of your home, especially near cracks and entry points, could indicate an established infestation.
+- Pest Sightings: Finding dead or live insects in various areas of your home, especially near cracks and entry points, could indicate an established infestation.

 How Ants Enter Your Home

-Ants can also be drawn to moisture, making kitchens, bathrooms, and basements prime targets.
-Leaky pipes, faucets, and standing water can attract ants, particularly species like Argentine ants and odorous house ants.
+These insects can also be drawn to moisture, making kitchens, bathrooms, and basements prime targets.
+Leaky pipes, faucets, and standing water can attract them, particularly species like Argentine and odorous house ants.
+Learn more about us!

 Preventing Ant Infestations